-Our Livengood Gold Project is in the exploration stage and we have not yet identified, and may never identify, commercially viable reserves that would generate revenues.
+We have not yet identified, and may never identify, commercially viable reserves that would generate revenues.

 We are considered an exploration stage company and will continue to be until we identify commercially viable reserves on our properties and develop our properties.
 We have no producing properties and have never generated any revenue from our operations.
-Our Livengood Gold Project is in the exploration stage and while it has identified estimated measured, inferred and indicated resources it does not contain any known reserves and we have not confirmed that a commercially viable mineral deposit exists on the project.
+We have issued a Feasibility Study on the Livengood Gold Project.
+Using the trailing three year gold price of \$1,500 per ounce, the Project generates a minimal positive return; however, the Project is not commercially viable at current gold prices.
 The majority of exploration projects do not result in the discovery of commercially mineable deposits of ore.
 Further exploration and substantial expenditures are required to establish ore reserves through drilling and metallurgical and other testing techniques, determine metal content and metallurgical recovery processes to extract metal from the ore, and construct, renovate or expand mining and processing facilities.
 No assurance can be given that any level of recovery of ore reserves will be realized or that any identified mineral deposit will ever qualify as a commercial mineable ore body which can be legally and economically exploited.
-If we are not able to identify commercially viable mineral deposits or profitably extract minerals from such deposits, our business would be materially adversely affected and our investors could lose all or a substantial portion of their investment.
+If we are not able to identify commercially viable mineral deposits or profitably extract minerals from such deposits, our business would be materially adversely affected and our shareholders could lose all or a substantial portion of their investment.